 Note: The plastic may become stained if spray paint is left on it for more than a few months.
-This does not affect the stencil's performance.
+This doesn't affect the stencil's performance.

 3. Touch up detailed edges and corners

 Using a Q-tip dabbed with acetone, lightly rub away excess paint.
 Go softly and slowly in detailed areas to avoid bending, breaking, or damaging the stencil.
-Paint may have stained the stencil's edges, but will not future stencil use.
+Paint may have stained the stencil's edges, but won't affect future stencil use.